 Scope of Counselling

 Counselling means different things to different people.
 It is not a 'get well quick' option, offering quick answers, but is asking the person to engage in a process and an exploration.
 There are many definitions of counselling.
-A simple version is that counselling is a working relationship where the client is helped to manage what is happening in their life and to explore their life.
-It is a form of psychological or talking therapy that offers people the ability to change how they live and feel.
+A simple version is that counselling is a working relationship where the client is helped to manage what is happening in their life, by exploring their challenges.
+It is part of a group of disciplines covering mental health, known as Taliking Therapis, which seek to help people change how they think and feel.
 The aim of counselling is to provide the client with a more satisfying experience of life.
-Everyone has different needs, so counselling can be concerned with many different aspects of a person’s life.
+Everyone has different needs, so you will need to be adaptable for every new client. .

 Counsellors may work in any of the following situations: